|COVID-19 Status of Korea, and ASEAN Member States (as of January. 20)|

 B. For departure and re-entry to Malaysia, it is possible to leave and re-enter the country (within 60 days from the date of issuance of the letter of approval) after obtaining prior approval from the Immigration Bureau (DGIM) prior to departure to Malaysia (for official, business, urgent reasons, and treatment purposes)

-* Starting from 7.24, all inbound travelers will have 14-day self-quarantine (self-burden) at government-designated facilities. (costs borne by each person) (please refer to the website of the Embassy of the Republic of Korea for details)
+* From Dec.14, all travelers are conducting COVID19 test and placed under 10-day quarantine at government-designated facilities (cost borne by individual) (see the website of the Embassy of the Republic of Korea in Malaysia for details)

 The diplomatic visa (9E) holders, immigrant visa (permanent residency and etc.) holders, the Philippines national's spouses and children, and flight crew will be allowed to enter.